First Home Owners Grant Under Scrutiny

-FHOG is available to people who are buying a new home or an existing home for the very first time.
-For existing homes, the contract of sale must have been entered into before 30 June 2014.
+FHOG is available to people who are buying a newly constructed home or building a new home for the very first time.
 In South Australia, FHOG can vary in value, but the maximum grant is $15,000.
-Combined with other grants and concessions, however, the total amount may be as much as $25,000.

 To be eligible for FHOG, requirements include:

 - The market value of the home must be $575,000 or less.

 - Neither the applicant nor their domestic partner has received a grant before (either in South Australia or in any other State or Territory).